Your Partner in Problem Solving

 Flow switches can be installed in coolant lines and lubrication systems to ensure that vital areas are receiving adequate lubricant or coolant flow.
 Pressure gauges cannot ensure this.

-Flow of industrial gases (Hydrogen, Oxygen, Nitrogen, Argon, Carbon Dioxide, etc) can be detected and signaled by a flow switch.
+Flow of industrial gasses (Hydrogen, Oxygen, Nitrogen, Argon, Carbon Dioxide, etc) can be detected and signaled by a flow switch.
 A flow meter plumbed in each of these lines can measure and calculate the amount of each gas being consumed.
 An in-line EFV can protect personnel from toxic fumes and whipping hoses should there be a problem downstream.

 Most plant engineers are aware of air leakage in their plants.
 These leaks can arise from faulty valves in air tools, hose fittings, etc. In even moderate sized plants, air leakage (loss of power to air tools) can cost thousands of dollars per year.
 Air leakage puts more demand on compressors, greater capacity may be required resulting in higher capital requirements, higher overhead and higher product costs as a result.